 Irma Alvarez-Ccoscco’s haunting song poems are set in specific moments in Quechua history from the brutal conquest of the Incas in 1532 through the eighteenth century indigenous uprising of Tupac Amaru II, and on up to the present.
 The dates for each poem are presented to the audience through luminescent khipus, the pre-conquest Andean technology that used a complex system of knotted cords to store data.
 The poems are performed using Anonymous Ensemble’s signature “live film” aesthetic with live mixing of multiple camera feeds, live projections, a lush soundscape, and a simultaneous live stream of the performance to online audiences throughout the world.

-Llontop is made possible by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by the New England Foundation for the Arts, by Net/TEN, and by the A.R.T./New York Small Theatres Fund.
+Llontop was made possible with funding by the New England Foundation for the Arts’ National Theater Project, with lead funding from The Andrew W. Mellon Foundation and additional support from the Doris Duke Charitable Foundation, the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by Net/TEN, and by the A.R.T./New York Small Theatres Fund.